Special Vehicles in WashingtonPage Overview

-Washington's Department of Licensing (DOL) requires just about every wheeled-vehicle, including snowmobiles and trailers, operating on public roads and property, to be registered.
+In Washington, the Department of Licensing (DOL) requires just about every motorized and wheeled vehicle operating on public road and property, including snowmobiles and trailers, to be registered.

 Fortunately, for simplicity's sake, the process is similar to registering a vehicle.
 Only the fees are different.